acumos/portal-marketplace/docs/user-guides/portal-user/marketplace/marketplace-intro.rst

 ========

 The Acumos Marketplace is designed to make it easy to discover, explore, and use AI models.
-In addition to displaying models from the local platform’s catalog, the Public Marketplace can be configured to display models from peer Public Marketplaces.
+In addition to displaying models from the local platform's catalog, the Public Marketplace can be configured to display models from peer Public Marketplaces.
 Users may view the details of a peer Model.
-However, users aren’t able to work with, download, or deploy a peer Model without first requesting access to use that model.
+However, users aren't able to work with, download, or deploy a peer Model without first requesting access to use that model.
 Public Marketplace peer relationships are set up and managed by the administrators of each Acumos instance.